zackphillips/TLC5955/README.md

 - PWM spread spectrum (ESPWM flag)

 # Installation
 After downloading the [Arduino IDE](http://www.arduino.cc/), open the tlc5955.ino file for an example of how to implement this class in your own sketch.
-Please note that static variables will need to be initialized in your sketch (I found this was the most efficient of managing memory)
+Please note that static variables will need to be initialized in your sketch (I found this was the most efficient way to manage memory)

 ## Grayscale Clock (GSCLK)
 This library works best with a LED clock pulse with a frequency of 1MHz or higher.
 Most micro-controllers can achieve this, but implementations may be different.
 For the Teensy, the built-in command ```analogWriteFrequency``` can reliably set the output frequency of a PIN.
 For other boards, a simple google search should show you which registers to set.